The file system

 — Function

-Return the target location a symbolic link path
+Returns the target location that the symbolic link path

 points to.